-Hover over an undeclared identifier and choose "Add include" from a refactoring menu (Shift+Alt+Q) to insert the appropriate directive.
+If you hover over an undeclared identifier in C/C++, choose "Add include" from a refactoring menu (Shift+Alt+Q) to insert the appropriate directive.
 The directive is inserted after the last #include in your current file, outside of any #ifdef directives.
 The position of the text caret is unchanged.

 Umbrella Headers in C/C++

-In most cases, Visual Assist adds the specific header that contains the definition of a symbol, not an umbrella header that includes it and other related headers.
+In most cases, Visual Assist adds the header that contains the definition of a symbol, not an umbrella header that includes it and other related headers.
 There are a few exceptions for several popular libraries, including Boost and Qt.
-In these cases, Visual Assist adds the umbrella header.
+In these cases, Visual Assist suggests adding the umbrella header.

 Note: Except for a few system libraries such as MFC and CRT, Visual Assist can only suggest to include headers if it has parsed them, including the headers for Boost and Qt.
-Headers for Boost or Qt should be listed in the VC++ Directories of your project, so they are considered stable, and included somewhere in a solution.
-Once included in one location, Visual Assist can suggest to include the headers in other locations.
+Headers for Boost or Qt should be listed in the VC++ Directories of your project so they are considered stable, and included somewhere in a solution.
+Once included in one location, Visual Assist can suggest including them in other locations.

 Add Include Style in C/C++

-Visual Assist inserts an include directive whose path delimiter, '/' or '\', is identical to the delimiter of existing #include directives in the file.
-If the current file contains no #include directives, or none of them use a path delimiter, then Visual Assist uses the default delimiter specified in the IDE or registry.
+Visual Assist inserts include directives whose path delimiter, '/' or '\', is identical to the delimiter of existing #include directives in the file.
+If the current file does not contain any #include directives, or none of the existing directives use a path delimiter, Visual Assist uses a delimiter based on the current IDE.

 Needless #includes in C/C++

-Add Include makes the addition of headers convenient.
-You should rely on compiler errors, and your knowledge of header hierarchy, to decide if a #include is required.
+Add Include makes the addition of headers convenient but you should rely on compiler errors and your knowledge of header hierarchy to decide if a #include is required.

-Be mindful not to add headers needlessly.
-Visual Assist lets you add the header that contains the definition of a symbol, even if you have already included an umbrella header.
+Do not to add headers needlessly.
+Visual Assist lets you add the header that contains the definition of a symbol even if you have already included an umbrella header.